January 2024 (Chosen by Co-op staff)

 Girls on the Run offers programs designed to inspire girls of all abilities to recognize and embrace their inner strength and make meaningful connections with others.
 Trained coaches use physical activity and dynamic discussions to build social, emotional and physical skills while encouraging healthy habits for life.

-October 2024(Chosen by Co-op Owners in 2023)
+October 2024 (Chosen by Co-op owners in 2023)

 The mission of the Everett Recovery Café is to be a safe, healing community for individuals in recovery from the trauma of homelessness, addiction, and mental health challenges and to empower long-term transformation through human connection.
 Their space is beautiful to show our Members they are deserving of a beautiful, safe, drug and alcohol-free space.
 We are a loving community in order to anchor our Members (closely-supported consumers) in the sustained recovery needed to gain and maintain access to housing, social and health services, healthy relationships, education and employment.

-NOVEMBER 2024 (Chosen by Co-op staff)
+November 2024 (Chosen by Co-op staff)

-Hummingbird Services
+Hummingbird Indigenous Family Services

-DECEMBER 2024(Chosen by Co-op Owners in 2023)
+December 2024 (Chosen by Co-op owners in 2023)

 Childstrive